Board & Staff

 Executive Director

 David Sciarra oversees and directs ELC programs and activities.
-A practicing civil rights lawyer since 1978, he has litigated a wide range of cases involving socioeconomic rights, including affordable housing, shelter for the homeless, and welfare rights.
+A practicing civil rights lawyer since 1978, he has litigated a wide range of cases involving socioeconomic rights, affordable housing, shelter for the homeless, and welfare rights.
 Read More

 Since 1996, David has litigated to enforce access for low-income and minority children to an equal and adequate education under state and federal law and has served as counsel to the plaintiff students in New Jersey’s landmark Abbott v.
 Burke case.
 He also conducts research, writes, and lectures on education law and policy in such areas as school finance, early education and school reform.
 He received his B.A. from the University of California, Berkeley, and graduated magna cum laude in 1978 from Temple University School of Law.